LIFE@Elon - Providing learning opportunities for people over the age of fifty.

-Elon University‘s lifelong education program is designed to offer learning opportunities to people ages 50 and older.
+Elon University’s lifelong education program is beginning its sixth year this fall!
+It has been a great success and continues to get better and better thanks to the good work of our volunteers.
+The program was designed to offer non-credit learning opportunities to people ages 50 and older.
 The learning institute, called LIFE@Elon, features weekly presentations conducted in an engaging format.
 The learning community is led by current and retired Elon faculty and staff members and other area educators.